mackenseyt/startup/README.md

 # Websocket
 - Backend listens for WebSocket connection - done!
 - Frontend makes WebSocket connection - done!
+(For some reason it keeps not connecting but i can't figure it out)
 - Data sent over WebSocket connection - Working on connecting friends.
 - WebSocket data displayed - All user votes ratings display in real time on the homescreen. (working on this)